haooken/ManiacalLabs.com/content/posts/2019/1/Billiard_Ball_Arcade_Trackball_Mouse/index.md

 Were I to do it again, however, there are a few things I would change.

 The scroll button position made sense at the time of design, with the thought that I would just move my hand so that my thumb was over the button and fingers over the ball.
-But in actually usage that immediately seems silly, because I have to move my hand!
+But in actual usage that immediately seems silly, because I have to move my hand!
 What was I thinking?!
 What I should've done was place that button under my pinky finger so that my hand never had to move at all.
 Fortunately I got pretty used to only barely moving my hand to scroll, but I may still think about redesigning the case a bit to change the layout in the future.

 Second, I would like to attempt implementing some sort of mouse movement acceleration in the firmware.
 Something to the effect of the more cycles that go by with continuous mouse movement, the higher the movement multiplier.
 This would make fast and far movements easy, but allow precise tracking without needing that toggle button.
 Fortunately that's a software change that I can still do in the future.